Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **INFO:**

-Made with node.js, coded by Mountain Gaming Studios, 100% safe, interaction bot.
+Made with node.js, programmed by [Mountain Gaming Studios](https://mountaingamingstudio.wixsite.com/mountaingaming), 100% safe, interaction bot.
 Please don't edit the code for the wrong reasons.
 Use this nicely.
 All file names are what you need to name them when creating your file.
-For example, if you're trying to do the index.js, you need to go to whereever you are coding and make a file called index.js.
+For example, if you're trying to do the index.js, you need to go to where ever you are programming and make a file called index.js.
 Same for everything else.
-You will need to download **discord.js v13**.
-No other version will work with the code provided. (codes are all modified so they don't look exactly like the actual MGS commands.
+You will need to download **[discord.js v13](https://discord.js.org/#/)**.
+No other version will work with the code provided.
+(Codes are all modified so they don't look exactly like the actual MGS commands.
 This is due to copying and people being lazy)

 **YOU ADD ALL THE COMMANDS IN THE INDEX.JS FILE INSIDE THE SAME CLIENT (``` client.on("messageCreate", message => {}) thing)```**

-**DOWNLOAD DISCORD.JS: ```npm i discord.js@13.10.2```**
+**DOWNLOAD [DISCORD.JS](https://discord.js.org/#/): ```npm i discord.js@13.10.2```**

-**⚠️ WE WILL NOT SPOON FEED YOU WITH CODING.
+**⚠️ WE WILL NOT SPOON FEED YOU WITH PROGRAMMING.
 IF YOU DON'T UNDERSTAND SOMETHING PLEASE TRY TO FIGURE IT OUT FIRST THEN ASK US.⚠️**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **DEVELOPMENT TEAM:**

-Zeno#2951- CEO & founder of Mountain Gaming, Codes JS & LUA, lead developer of Mountain Gaming discord bot & FLOOR IS NEON RED on Roblox.
-Epic coder🧑‍💻
+Zeno#2951- CEO & founder of Mountain Gaming, Programs in JS & LUA, lead developer of Mountain Gaming Discord bot & FLOOR IS NEON RED on Roblox.
+Epic programmer🧑‍💻

-oof.png#2521- Co-founder of Mountain Gaming, Codes in LUA, Devloper(scripter) for FLOOR IS NEON RED on Roblox.
+oof.png#2521- Co-founder of Mountain Gaming, Programs in LUA, Devloper(scripter) for FLOOR IS NEON RED on Roblox.
 BreadMaster🍞

 Purplecake613#4099- Co-founder of Mountain Gaming, Devloper(builder & scripter) for FLOOR IS NEON RED on Roblox and Mountain Gaming Studios Discord bot. urg burg cheese meese🧀